bmeyer99/cc_preflight_check/README.md

 # AWS CloudFormation Pre-flight Check Script for Cortex XDR Template

-**README Version:** 2.0
+**README Version:** 2.1
 **Based on Script Version:** (Corresponds to the Python script generated on May 16, 2025) **Current Date:** May 16, 2025

 ## 1. Overview

-This Python script (`cfn_preflight_check.py`) serves as a **pre-flight check mechanism** designed to be executed *before* deploying the Cortex XDR AWS CloudFormation template (specifically, the template like `connectors_aws_cf-d33f925f6195475daf212fdc8b1919e2-1747407759.yml`, hereafter "the Cfn template").
-Its core function is to proactively identify potential IAM permission insufficiencies and missing prerequisite resources.
+This Python script (`cfn_preflight_check.py`) serves as a **pre-flight check mechanism** designed to be executed *before* deploying the Cortex XDR AWS CloudFormation template (e.g., `connectors_aws_cf-d33f925f6195475daf212fdc8b1919e2-1747407759.yml`, hereafter "the CFT").
+Its primary function is to proactively identify potential IAM permission insufficiencies and missing prerequisite resources.
 By doing so, it aims to significantly reduce the likelihood of CloudFormation stack deployment failures, leading to smoother and more predictable infrastructure provisioning.

-The script **dynamically analyzes** the provided Cfn template to understand what AWS resources it intends to create or modify.
-It then simulates whether a specified IAM principal (the one designated to deploy the Cfn stack) possesses the necessary permissions for these operations.
+The script **dynamically analyzes** the provided CFT to understand what AWS resources it intends to create or modify.
+It then simulates whether a specified IAM principal (the one designated to deploy the CFT stack) possesses the necessary permissions for these operations.

 **Important Note:** This script provides a foundational framework.
-While it strives for comprehensive analysis of the provided Cfn template, accurately simulating all IAM permissions for highly complex CloudFormation templates is an inherently involved task.
+While it strives for comprehensive analysis of the provided CFT, accurately simulating all IAM permissions for highly complex CloudFormation templates is an inherently involved task.
 This script should be viewed as a powerful starting point that can be iteratively enhanced and adapted.

 ## 2. Purpose

 The primary objectives of this pre-flight check script are:

-1.  **Permission Verification:** To simulate and verify that the IAM user/role intending to deploy the CloudFormation stack (the "deploying principal") possesses the required permissions to create, configure, and manage all AWS resources defined within the Cfn template.
+1.  **Permission Verification:** To simulate and verify that the IAM user/role intending to deploy the CloudFormation stack (the "deploying principal") possesses the required permissions to create, configure, and manage all AWS resources defined within the CFT.
-2.  **Prerequisite Validation:** To check for the existence and correct configuration of any external AWS resources that the CloudFormation template explicitly depends upon through its parameters (e.g., an existing IAM role specified in the `OutpostRoleArn` parameter).
+2.  **Prerequisite Validation:** To check for the existence and correct configuration of any external AWS resources that the CloudFormation template explicitly depends upon through its parameters (e.g., an existing IAM role referenced in the `OutpostRoleArn` parameter).
 3.  **Reduce Deployment Failures:** By proactively identifying potential permission gaps or prerequisite issues, this script aims to minimize unexpected errors during the actual CloudFormation stack deployment process.

 ## 3. How the Script Works (The Dynamic Analysis Process)